retorquere/zotero-sync/README.md

   const zotero = new Sync

   // will emit the following so you can track progress:
-  // emit(Sync.event.library, <library name>, n, total number of libraries).
+  // emit(Sync.event.library, <library object>, n, total number of libraries).
+Called at the start of a library sync.
 Library name is empty for the main library, if there's a name, it's a group library
   // emit(Sync.event.error, err)
-  // emit(Sync.event.item, n, total number of items within library)
+  // emit(Sync.event.item, <item object>, n, total number of items within library).
+Called when an item is added/updated
-  // emit(Sync.event.collection, collection.name, n, number of collections within library)
+  // emit(Sync.event.collection, <collection object>, n, number of collections within library).
+Called when a collection is added/updated

   for (const event of [ Sync.event.library, Sync.event.collection, Sync.event.item, Sync.event.error ]) {
     zotero.on(event, (e => function() { console.log(e, [...arguments]) })(event))
   }